 One of the biggest highlights of our 12-week Data Science Immersive Program

 is of course, the capstone project phase!
 During this time, our brilliant students have a unique opportunity to solve practical Data Science problems that have been provided by companies and research institutes throughout Switzerland.
-This is a very important part of our curriculum because at SIT Academy, we care deeply about teaching students the specific skills that are currently demanded in the industry and are essential for solving meaningful problems.
+This is a very important part of our curriculum because at Constructor Learning, we care deeply about teaching students the specific skills that are currently demanded in the industry and are essential for solving meaningful problems.
 Over the last 3.5 weeks, our students experienced the complete Data Science process, from defining their client’s business problem, exploring the data to apply suitable machine learning techniques, to finally delivering a functional prototype to the company.
 The culmination of all the hard work that goes into these capstone projects is a public presentation, in front of family members, friends, companies, students and everyone who wants to attend.
 You can simply register for the next presentations via Meetup

 To give you an idea of what these projects can look like, we would like to share a short description in this post about the projects that were completed by our most recent students (Batch 12: August 31 - November 20, 2020).